roderickmackenzie/h14pod/CW/lit_review_latex/task.md

  - Write scientific English
  - Use references.
  - Produce a well formatted document in LaTeX
+ - Be able to use search engines to extend your own knowledge, and answer technician questions.

 4.The format of the literature review
 --------------------------------------